Are you looking for the best e-commerce about us page examples?

 Putting a face to a brand (With E-commerce About Us Page Examples)

 If people do business with people and not brands, then what better way to show that there are real people behind your business than to put your team’s picture on your store’s About page?
-Even if you only highlight yourself and not your team, it’s a chance to build your own brand for making quality stores and serving your market.
+Also, even if you only highlight yourself and not your team, it’s a chance to build your own brand for making quality stores and serving your market.

 A gallery of photos or videos will do wonders (With E-commerce About Us Page Examples)